nawnaw7/study-log/README.md

 ### **Monday**:
 * Looking at the Hugo docs again.
 Read more about shortcodes --> gonna continue though the day when I have time.
+* Finished with the [Flexbox Zombies Course](https://geddski.teachable.com/courses/) --> will transform my flexbox notes into a cheatsheet when I have a bit of time.

 ### **Tuesday**:
 *